 POs play an important (but ancillary) role by attending SRG meetings and doing the following:

-- Providing relevant administrative, policy and/or historical information about the FOA, when requested by the SRO;
+- Providing relevant administrative, policy and/or historical information about the funding opportunity, when requested by the SRO;

 - Witnessing the scientific merit discussion of applications by taking notes;